 Art on the Corner (AOTC) is a year-round outdoor sculpture exhibit displayed in Downtown Grand Junction and is one of the first of its kind in the country.
 The display is free to the public and includes more than 100 sculptures in a variety of mediums and styles.
 Established in 1984 by local sculptor, Dave Davis, Art on the Corner has become a cultural icon in Downtown Grand Junction.
-The program has been recognized and mimicked in communities across the world and is currently celebrating its 32nd year.
-The collection consists of permanent sculpture and an annual temporary exhibit.
+The program has been recognized and mimicked in communities across the world and is currently celebrating its 33rd year.
+The collection consists of permanent sculptures and an annual temporary exhibit.
 Temporary pieces are for sale to the public and can be purchased by calling 970.245.9697.

 The Grand Junction Art on the Corner Program received 48 submissions for the 2017-2018 33rd annual Art on the Corner Temporary Exhibit.
 Of those submissions, 13 pieces were selected.
 The pieces were curated by Avery Glassman, Programs and Exhibitions Curator, from the Western Colorado Center for the Arts.
 The 13 pieces were installed on Saturday, October 7, 2017, and will be displayed for one year in Downtown Grand Junction.